satyajitroy0608/Handling-Biased-Dataset-for-Classification/README.md

 # Handling-Biased-Dataset-for-Classification
-This is classification problem based on Credit Card Fraud Detection.
+This is classification problem based on Credit Card Fraud Detection

 ANN has been used

 The dataset has approximately 550 times more number of 0's as compared to 1's